Domenico-Tenace-Open-Labs/.github/profile/README.md

 ## What you'll find here

-- 💻 **Web Apps & Frameworks** → tools and solutions for the modern web
+- 💻 **Web Apps,Frameworks & Libraries** → tools and solutions for the modern web
 - 🎨 **Templates & Starter Kits** → ready-to-use project foundations
 - 📚 **Guides & Documentation** → technical resources and best practices
 - 🧠 **Educational Materials** → notes and learning content for students and devs